ircam-ismm/webaudio-tutorials/scheduling/granular-synthesis.md

 }
 ```

-If you play a bit with the controls, you can ear that with very low `period` values, the resulting synthesis produces pitched audible artefacts, which might not be desirable.
+If you play a bit with the controls, you can ear that with very low `period` values, the resulting synthesis produces pitched audible artifacts, which might not be desirable.
 This is due to the fact these values are so small that they start to be audible on their own, e.g. a period of 0.005 ms corresponds to 200 Hz.

 A way to remove these artifacts is to add some jitter, or noise on the scheduling of the grain: